+5.08(6)(f) collect and utilize data on student achievement, incorporated into the development of individualized education plans (IEPs) and be able to:

+5.08(8)(c)(ii) federal and state executive, legislative and legal policies;

+5.08(8)(c)(iii) the roles of elected officials in policy-making;

-- 5.08(8)(c)(iv) local board of education, school district and school administration policies and those of boards of cooperative services; - 5.08(8)(c)(v) the influence of nontraditional and nonpublic schools, including charter schools, private schools and home schooling; and - 5.08(8)(c)(vi) public sector input from business, advocacy groups and the public. - 5.08(8)(d) promote teaching as a worthy career and describe the wide variety of career paths in education. - 5.08(8)(e) self-evaluate performance and participate in professional development options and organizations that can improve that performance.
+5.08(8)(c)(iv) local board of education, school district and school administration policies and those of boards of cooperative services;

+5.08(8)(c)(v) the influence of nontraditional and nonpublic schools, including charter schools, private schools and home schooling; and

+5.08(8)(c)(vi) public sector input from business, advocacy groups and the public.

+5.08(8)(d) promote teaching as a worthy career and describe the wide variety of career paths in education.

+5.08(8)(e) self-evaluate performance and participate in professional development options and organizations that can improve that performance.

-5.09 Early Childhood Special Education (Ages Birth-8)
+5.09 5.02 Early Childhood Special Education (Ages Birth-8)

-To be endorsed in early childhood special education, for ages birth-8, an applicant must hold a bachelor's or higher degree from a four-year accepted institution of higher education; have completed an approved program in early childhood special education, that includes student teaching and practicum; have demonstrated the competencies found at 9.00 of the rules for the Administration of the Educator Licensing Act of 1991; and have demonstrated the additional competencies specified below:
+To be endorsed in early childhood special education, for ages birth-8, an applicant must hold a bachelor's or higher degree from a four-year accepted institution of higher education; have completed an approved program in early childhood special education, that includes student teaching and practicum; have demonstrated the competencies found at 9.00 of the rules for the Administration of the Educator Licensing Act of 1991; have demonstrated the foundational knowledge and skills necessary for working with young children found in 4.01 of these rules; and have demonstrated the additional competencies specified below: